 This privacy notice relates to the Selwood Housing Group and outlines what information we hold about you and how we collect and use your personal data.

 This privacy notice is applicable to all tenants, customers, employees, board members, consultants and all users of the Selwood Housing Group services.

-Selwood Housing Group may regularly review and update this privacy notice to make sure we comply with all the necessary regulations.
-It is important that you read this privacy notice carefully, along with all other information we give you, to confirm how we collect and use your personal data.
+Selwood Housing Group may regularly review and update this privacy notice to ensure we comply with all the necessary regulations.
+It is important to ensure that you read this privacy notice carefully along with all other information we give you to confirm how we collect and use your personal data.

 This privacy notice does not form part of your tenancy agreement or employment contract.
 This privacy notice is effective from 25 May 2018.

 The Selwood Housing Group is based in Trowbridge, Wiltshire and includes a group of companies working together to improve homes and communities.

 The Group is made up of Selwood Housing, Silcoa Limited, Cottsbury Homes Limited and Selwood Devco.

 Selwood Housing Group is a data controller registered with the ICO (Information Commissioner's Office) (Registration Number Z6454476).
 Selwood Housing Group is a not-for-profit housing association with over 6,500 homes for rent at affordable prices in Wiltshire, Somerset and Bath and North East Somerset.
 We also offer shared ownership, and other schemes to provide a wide variety of homes for people living in our communities.

 Silcoa Limited is a data controller registered with the ICO (Registration Number ZA107249).
 Silcoa is our repairs and Improvement Company.
 It is a social enterprise wholly owned by Selwood Housing Group.